Roberto AlomarRoberto Alomar Velázquez

 Teamed with Omar Vizquel, the double-play combo won three consecutive Gold Glove Awards together.
 The Indians advanced to the postseason in both 1999 and 2001.

-Alomar was traded to the Mets in 2002 before later stops with the White Sox and Diamondbacks.
-He retired after the 2004 season.
+Alomar was traded to the Mets following the 2001 season before later stops with the White Sox and Diamondbacks.
+He retired during Spring Training of 2005.

 Year Inducted: 2011